Which of the following best describes the role of the active site... | Channels for Pearson+

 1

-Define the active site: The active site is a specific region on the enzyme where the substrate binds.
-It has a unique shape and chemical properties that match the substrate, allowing the enzyme to perform its function.
+Learn about the active site: The active site is a specific region on the enzyme where the substrate binds.
+This site has a unique shape and chemical properties that match the substrate, ensuring specificity.

-Explain substrate binding: When the substrate binds to the active site, it forms an enzyme-substrate complex.
-This interaction is highly specific, often described as a 'lock and key' or 'induced fit' model.
+Explore the mechanism of enzyme-substrate interaction: When the substrate binds to the active site, the enzyme stabilizes the transition state, lowering the activation energy required for the reaction to proceed.

-Describe the chemical reaction: Once the substrate is bound, the enzyme facilitates the chemical reaction, converting the substrate into the product(s).
-The active site is directly involved in this process.
+Clarify misconceptions: The active site does not store substrates, provide energy by breaking down ATP, or transport the enzyme.
+Its primary function is to bind the substrate and facilitate the chemical reaction.

-Clarify misconceptions: The active site is not responsible for transporting the enzyme to the nucleus, providing structural support, or permanently deactivating the enzyme through inhibitors.
-Its primary role is to bind the substrate and catalyze the reaction.
+Conclude with the correct description: The active site binds specifically to the substrate, facilitating the chemical reaction by lowering the activation energy and ensuring the reaction occurs efficiently.

 Related Videos